cwhanse/rdtools/README.md

 4. Analyze aggregated data to estimate the degradation rate and/or soiling loss

-Steps 1 and 2 may be accomplished with the clearsky workflow ([see example](https://rdtools.readthedocs.io/en/latest/example.html)) which can help elliminate problems from irradiance sensor drift.
+Steps 1 and 2 may be accomplished with the clearsky workflow ([see example](https://rdtools.readthedocs.io/en/latest/example.html)) which can help eliminate problems from irradiance sensor drift.

 <img src="./_static/RdTools_workflows.png" width="400" height="247" alt="RdTools Workflow"/>